Payum/Payum/src/Payum/Core/Resources/docs/capture-script.md

 header("Location: ".$token->getAfterUrl());
 ```

-_**Note**: If you've got the "Unsupported interactive request" you have to add an if condition for that.
-There we have to convert the request to http response._
+_**Note**: If you've got the "Unsupported reply" you have to add an if condition for that.
+There we have to convert the reply to http response._

 Back to [index](index.md).